qszhu/nim-leetcode-cmd/README.md

 # Browser profile paths

-If you have only one browser profile, the default profile path would do.
+If you have only one browser profile, just accept the default profile path.
 Otherwise, find the profile path for the current profile:

 ## Chrome